1 ATS Start Page

 4.1 SCRUM Master

-The SCRUM Master of your app can access the Test Settings from the profile menu.
+The SCRUM Master of your app can access the App Settings from the profile menu.
 Here you can add your app environment URL for testing and add a Selenium Hub for executing your tests.
 This is the only difference with other roles.

 For more information, see the ATS 2 Reference Guide.